quantumlib/ReCirq/CONTRIBUTING.md

 branch to the main ReCirq repository.
 The subsections below describe the process in more detail.

-Pleae make sure to follow the [Google Style Guides](https://google.github.io/styleguide/) in your code, particularly the [style guide for Python](https://google.github.io/styleguide/pyguide.html).
+Please make sure to follow the [Google Style Guides](https://google.github.io/styleguide/) in your code, particularly the [style guide for Python](https://google.github.io/styleguide/pyguide.html).